 Because of this, you should try to take inspiration from these people and find your own mentors.
 It’s worth recognizing that nobody trying to live their best life can ever get through it without their fair share of challenges to overcome.
 That’s just part of the hero’s journey.

 6. Get out of Your Head

 Sometimes, all of the reasoning, thinking, planning, and ruminating in the world doesn’t get you anywhere.
 In fact, for the serial thinkers and problem-solvers out there, it is oftentimes that too much time in your head results in even more struggle rather than a release of it.

-Yes, some things can be solved by thinking.
-But when the going gets really tough, it is usually just pure heart, emotion, and grit that are going to carry you through.
+Yes, some things can be solved by thinkin, but when the going gets really tough, it is usually just pure heart, emotion, and grit that are going to carry you through.
 Your mind can become a tyrant, and it is worth being aware of this.

-When you feel your own thoughts weighing you down and can’t stop the incessant thinking and worrying about the past, present, and/or future, it is time to step out of your mind for a little while and get into your body.
+When you feel your own thoughts weighing you down, it is time to step out of your mind for a little while and get into your body.
 Lift some weights, go for a run, or take a pleasant walk.